banaxou/hostagram/README.md

 > ⚠️ **Note**: Hostagram is still in development.
 Current version is **1.0**, with the final release expected to be **3.3**, bringing many new features!

 ## 🚨 Before Getting Started
-I recommend creating a dedicated Instagram account for OSINT, This will allow you to connect to Hostagram Note that without a connection some features of the tool will not be available

-## 🌹 Hostagram will never steal your passwords !!
+I recommend creating a dedicated Instagram account for OSINT, This will allow you to connect to Hostagram Note that without a connection some features of the tool will not be available, Hostagram will never steal your passwords !!